 Under the incentive plan, the committee may grant restricted shares that are forfeitable until certain vesting requirements are met.
 For restricted shares, the incentive plan provides the committee with discretion to determine the per share purchase price of such shares, which can not be less than the minimum consideration (as defined in the incentive plan generally as the par value of a share of common stock), and the terms and conditions under which a grantee's interests in such awards become vested.
 The incentive plan also provides the committee with discretion to determine whether the payment of dividends declared on the shares should be deferred and held by us until restrictions on the shares lapse, whether dividends should be reinvested in additional shares of restricted shares subject to certain restrictions and terms, whether interest will be credited to the account of such holder for dividends not reinvested and whether dividends issued on the restricted shares should be treated as additional restricted shares.
 Payment of the purchase price for shares of restricted stock shall be made in full by the grantee before the delivery of such shares and, in any event, no later than ten days after the grant date for such shares.
-This payment may be made in cash or, with prior approval of the committee and subject to certain conditions, shares of restricted or unrestricted stock owned by the grantee.
-Under the incentive plan, the committee has discretion to provide in the award agreement that all or any portion of a grantee's award of restricted shares shall be forfeited (a) upon the grantee's termination of employment within a specified time period, (b) if specified performance goals are not satisfied by us or the grantee within a specified time period or (c) if any other listed restriction in the governing award agreement is not satisfied.
-If a share of restricted stock is forfeited, then the grantee shall be deemed to have resold such share to us at a specified price, we shall pay the grantee the amount due a
+This payment may be made in cash or, with prior approval of the committee and subject to certain conditions, shares of restricted or unrestricted shares shall be forfeited (a) upon the grantee's termination of employment within a specified time period, (b) if specified performance goals are not satisfied by us or the grantee within a specified time period, (b) if specified performance goals are not satisfied by us or the grantee shall be deemed to have resold such share to us at a specified price, we shall pay the grantee the amount due as soon as possible, but no later than 90 days after forfeiture, and the share of restricted stock shall cease to be outstanding.